bkoohi/guestbook-app-iks-lab/README.md

- 1- Hands-on lab training guessbook-app-iks-lab
+ ### 1- Hands-on lab training guestbook-app-iks-lab

-Deploy a HTTP Web App on IKS cluster Workshop
+Deploy a guestbook Web App on IKS cluster Workshop

 The purpose of this structured, no-cost, hands-on, instructor-led learning experience is to demonstrate how to combine different technologies such